apache/jackrabbit-oak/doc/jsop-diff.md

    limitations under the License.
   -->

+*Note:* Below algorithms turns out to be not sufficient.
+The edit script for the following case is incomplete.
+Given S constructed from an empty tree

+    S = +/s:{} +/t:{}

+obtain T from S by

+    T = S +/s/a:{} >/s:/t/s

+Running below algorithm on S and T will result in an edit script which, when applied to S, will not create child node a.
+I.e. it will result in

+    S >/s:/t/s

+* * *

 An algorithm for creating edit scripts (in JSOP format) from two trees.
 See [this GitHub repository](https://github.com/mduerig/json-diff) for a proof of concept implementation and